cvs-health/android-compose-accessibility-techniques/doc/components/ModalBottomSheetLayouts.md

 - Apply `Modifier.onKeyEvent` to capture any use of the escape (Esc) key and close the bottom sheet.
     - Note that a suspend function call in a coroutine scope is used to hide the bottom sheet asynchronously.
-- Limit the size of half-opened bottom sheets with `fillMaxHeight(0.5f)` so that no part of their content is off-screen.
 - Provide a semantic pane title.
 - Override the default `dragHandle` `contentDescription` to provide a meaningful bottom sheet title.
-- Set the `ModalBottomSheet` `windowInsets` so bottom sheet padding can be measured, and add `bottom` padding to the bottom sheet contents so they avoid sliding under the bottom system navigation bar.
+- Set the `ModalBottomSheet` `contentWindowInsets` to `WindowInsets.safeDrawing` so the bottom sheet avoids sliding into any system bar or window cutout area.
 - Provide a visible bottom sheet title (preferably the same as the pane title).
+- Make sure the bottom sheet content below the title is scrollable, so it can adapt to different display sizes.
 - If a bottom sheet will change state that affects a `liveRegion` composable, be sure that state is changed only after the bottom sheet is dismissed; otherwise, the live region will not announce its new value.
 (Not shown below.)
 - Set keyboard focus onto the bottom sheet contents when the bottom sheet opens.